VeronicaLourens/portfolio-1/README.md

   ![Header](assets/images/header.jpg)

 ### Home Page
-It contains a hero image, descriptions “About Us” and “Our Missions”, following with a services commitments section “Our Commitments” to emphasis Super Cars company’s unique business scope and quality excellent service.
+  It contains a hero image with two short lines of text, descriptions “About Us” and “Our Missions”, following with a services commitments section “Our Commitments” to emphasis Super Cars company’s unique business scope and quality excellent service.
 This is very inviting and much enthusiasm with promises to gain the trust from the users coming forward to purchase luxurious cars.

 * Hero Section

 ![Hero image](assets/images/hero.jpg)